Algebraic Geometry over $C^\infty$-rings: Deligne--Mumford -stacks Deligne--Mumford C∞-stacks

 in algebraic geometry were introduced in \cite{DeMu} to study moduli spaces of algebraic curves.
-As in \cite[Th.~6.2]{LaMo}, Deligne--Mumford stacks are locally modelled (in the \'etale topology) on quotient stacks $[X/G]$ for $X$ an affine scheme and $G$ a finite group.
+As in \cite[Th.~6.2]{LaMo}, Deligne--Mumford stacks are locally modelled (in the \'etale topology, at least, but with isomorphisms of isotropy groups) on quotient $C^\iy$-stacks $[X/G]$ for $X$ an affine scheme and $G$ a finite group.
 This motivates: